What is AWS cloud monitoring?

 AWS load balancing monitoring

 Load balancers are services that automatically distribute incoming traffic across multiple targets.
-For instance, EC2 instances, containers, and a set of IP addresses can be put behind a load balancer to distribute requests.
+For instance, EC2 instances, containers, API Gateway, and a set of IP addresses can be put behind a load balancer to distribute requests.
 Every time a new request comes in, the load balancer takes care to compute what of the resources it manages is more free and can thus take charge of the request.
 A load balancer is a key element of cloud scalability, and naturally AWS has its one.

 AWS Elastic Load Balancer exposes, to CloudWatch and externally, metrics such as the total number of TCP connections active from clients, the number of non-compliant network requests, the number of redirects, the number of targets that are healthy (thus considered open to accept requests), and many more.
 Along with its logs, AWS load balancing monitoring can easily be done with either CloudWatch or an external cloud monitoring tool.